JeffreyJackovich/data_mining_twitter/README.md

 <h2><strong>Why Twitter?</strong></h2>
-<ul>Twitter's REST API provides access to the ~500 million daily tweets by a
+<ul>Twitter's REST API provides access to ~500 million daily tweets with numerous options via a
-<a href="https://dev.twitter.com/rest/public/search">Search API</a> and/or <a href="https://dev.twitter.com/streaming/overview">Streaming API</a>.
+<a href="https://dev.twitter.com/rest/public/search">Search API</a> and <a href="https://dev.twitter.com/streaming/overview">Streaming API</a>.
 Accessing the data is streamlined with python's <a href="http://www.tweepy.org/">Tweepy</a>.</ul>